 - This will allow the anterior metaphyseal fragment to be reduced anatomically into the remaining defect.

 Alternatively, the K-wire may be replaced by a resorbable pin.

 The anterior cortical defect is closed just above the subchondral bone.

 The illustration shows the defect filled with the large anterior metaphyseal fragment which has remained attached to the lateral periosteum.
 This fragment is fixed preliminarily with a K-wire.

-Correct reduction is confirmed and documented by fluoroscopy (see also "assessment of reduction" under "author's added material").
+Correct reduction is confirmed and documented by fluoroscopy (see also the content on assessment of reduction).